• Skip to primary navigation

 When teammates have a shared interest in resolving the upset, the team will find the best solution.

-When you do that, you and your teammates have genuinely accepted the Right-Minded Principle of …
+When you do that, you and your teammates have genuinely accepted one of the 30 Right-Minded Principles of …

 “I’m not a victim of the difficult team situation I see.”